-Have you ever wondered why it is so infuriatingly difficult to remember some things, especially the things you really need to remember them?
+Have you ever wondered why it’s so infuriatingly easy to forget the things you really need to remember, but remember the things you don’t really need to?

-It can be so frustrating when you’re trying to learn a new skill or remember the flow of a presentation or a pitch and, if you’re anything like, me, once you’ve stopped the learning process in any given situation, you can almost ‘feel’ the stuff you wanted to remember slipping away!
+It can be frustrating when you’re trying to learn a new skill or remember the flow of a presentation or a sales pitch, and if you’re anything like, me, once you’ve stopped the learning process in any given situation, you can almost ‘feel’ the stuff you wanted to remember slipping away.

-Joking aside, forgetting stuff that’s important to you can be a pain in the arse so I decided to do a little digging around to see if there was anything I should be worried about or I was no more than Mr Average in the memory department.
+I decided to do a little digging around to see whether this was something I should be concerned about, or am I just Mr Average in the memory department.

-Who should come to my rescue but the famous and, now rather deceased, Hermann Ebbinghaus.
+Who should come to my rescue, but the famous, now deceased, Hermann Ebbinghaus.

 Mr Ebbinghaus, better remembered by his friends as, erm, hang-on… no, sorry, it’s gone.

-Mr Ebbinghaus published a book in 1855 called ‘Über das Gedächtnis’.
-Translated into English this is: Memory: A Contribution to Experimental Psychology.
-Apparently, this landmark book has been referred to by probably every book written on the subject since, so Hermann clearly knew his onions.
+In 1988, he published a book called ‘Über das Gedächtnis’.
+Memory: A Contribution to Experimental Psychology.
+Apparently, this landmark book has been referred to by probably every book ever written on the subject, so Hermann clearly knew his onions.

-1) Decay from memory, or ‘the forgetting curve’, which charts the percentage of stuff you forget over time.
+1) Decay from memory.
+Otherwise known as ‘the forgetting curve’.
+This charts the percentage of things you’re likely to forget over time.

-2) Space practice; which suggests reinforcing what you’ve learned after 15-20 minutes (I’m not sure what schools think of this).
+2) Space practice.
+This suggests that reinforcing what you’ve learned after 15-20 minutes can have a significant impact on what you’re able to remember.

-3) Primacy & recency which, in plain language, means you’re more likely to remember the things at the beginning and end of a list.
+3) Primacy & recency.
+This means you’re more likely to remember things from the beginning and the end of a list.

-So, thanks Hermann, it’s helpful knowing this stuff, particularly the Forgetting Curve so, from now on when I’m making a list I will put all the really important things at the beginning and the end with only the things I don’t really need to do in the middle.
+From now on, when making a list, I will put all the really important things at the beginning and end with only the things I don’t really need, or need to do, in the middle.